Did your client actually leave the UK?

 CRS is the automatic exchange of financial information between most governments in the world with the exception of just a few countries for example, North Korea, Columbia.
 So, unless your client is seeking that new life in the sun in those few countries, Big Brother is still watching them.

-If they haven’t told HMRC that they are leaving, they will nevertheless keep in touch with them if they have been required to complete a UK tax return each year.
+If your client didn’t inform HMRC of their intention to leave the UK, HMRC will still have kept in touch with them if they were required to complete a UK tax return each year.
 That’s because HMRC will have had no reason to update their tax file.

 Domicile and residence

-For UK tax purposes, it is difficult to change a taxpayer’s domicile and separately anyone can be resident and taxable in more than one country at the same time.
+For UK tax purposes, before 6 April 2025, it was difficult to change a taxpayer’s domicile, and separately, anyone could have been resident and taxable in more than one country at the same time.

-A number of UK taxpayers have been caught out by these two concepts.
+These two concepts have caught out a number of UK taxpayers.
 As a result, these taxpayers may just get a “nudge letter” about the interest earned on their new bank account in their new country for example.

 Some taxpayers are cautious and do not sell the UK home – just for now.
 Then they realise the UK is no longer for them so after say 6 months they decide still not to sell but to rent out the UK property instead – the UK property is in a nice area, and they have been approached through family and friends to rent it out.
 But for whatever reason, they forgot to declare the UK rental income to HMRC.